We’re used to search engines matching the keywords we query, returning pages that contain those words.

 A data graph stores information in the form of nodes and edges, with nodes being connected by edges.

-The node in a data graph may represent an entity, such as a people, places, items, ideas, topics, abstract concepts, concrete elements, other things, or combinations of things.
+The node in a data graph may represent an entity, such as people, places, items, ideas, topics, abstract concepts, concrete elements, other things, or combinations of things.

 These entities in the graph may be related to each other by edges which connect them.
 Those may represent relationships between entities.
+Those entity connections may be interesting themselves.

 For example, the data graph may have an entity that corresponds to the actor Tom Hanks and the data graph may also contain information about other entities such as movies that Tom Hanks and others have acted in.